-Pad See Ew doesn’t have any chili peppers in the dish, but it’s usually served with chili peppers pickled in vinegar.
+Pad See Ew doesn't have any chili peppers in the dish, but it's usually served with chili peppers pickled in vinegar.
 The chilies and vinegar make for a spicy condiment that not only brings a bit of heat to the noodles, it provides a refreshing tang.
-You can make this buy slicing up some of your favorite chilies(I used serrano chilies) and then soaking them in vinegar (I used apple cider vinegar) for a few days.
+You can make this buy slicing up some of your favorite chilies(I used serrano chilies), then soaking them in vinegar (I used apple cider vinegar) for a few days.

 Units